pablosanjose/Quantica.jl/docs/src/tutorial/advanced.md

 Note that since we used a `ParametricModel` with a single parametric term, this introduced one `modifier`, since ParametricModels are simply an ordinary base model plus one modifier for each parametric term.
 As a result, `h` is now parametric.

 !!! note "Adding models after import"
-    Although the above is the recommended way to add a Quantica model to a Wannier90 model (i.e. explicitly at import time), one can also do the same with `Quantica.add!(Quantica.hbuilder(w), model)` to modify `w` in place after its creation.
+    Although the above is the recommended way to add a Quantica model to a Wannier90 model (i.e. explicitly at import time), one can also do the same with `Quantica.add!(EP.hbuilder(w), model)` to modify `w` in place after its creation.
 This employs internal functionality, so it is not recommended, as it could change without warning.

 We can also use the following syntax apply one or more modifiers explicitly
 ```